Ginger Cook

 Oakland Unified School District

-Ginger Cook is a teacher on special assignment at Acorn Woodland Elementary School in the Oakland Unified School District, where she was also a third grade teacher.
-She formerly supported the Center for the Collaborative Classroom as regional director, national education consultant, and state and district partnerships manager.
-She was also a research assistant at Stanford University in the Center for Research on the Context of Teaching, focused on teaching in New York City, Philadelphia, and Chicago.
-Cook received her PhD in education from Stanford Graduate School of Education.
+Ginger Cook is an early literacy district coach in Oakland Unified School District, where she supports literacy improvement efforts across multiple schools.
+She was previously a teacher on special assignment and a third-grade teacher at Acorn Woodland Elementary School in Oakland, where she led language arts implementation and helped the school achieve the district’s highest growth in reading performance.
+She has been a regional director, national education consultant, and state and district partnerships manager for the Center for the Collaborative Classroom.
+She was also a research assistant at Stanford University in the Center for Research on the Context of Teaching, focusing on teaching in New York City, Philadelphia, and Chicago.
+Cook began her career as a Teach for America corps member, teaching third through fifth grades in the Rio Grande Valley.
+Cook earned her PhD in education from Stanford University.

 Publications by Ginger Cook